noisyboiler/wampy/README.rst

 - Client Authentication
 - Transport Layer Security
 - CLI for easy and rapid development
-- Pytest fixtures to use when testing your projects
+- Pytest fixtures to use when testing your projects, including a Crossbar.io fixture that tears down between each test
 - nameko_ integration with nameko_wamp_
 - Flask_ integration with flask_wamp_
 - configurable and extensible async backends (beta)
+- Alpha features (see below)

 QuickStart - Connect and Go!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~